• Skip to primary navigation

 • 25 grams Cocoa powder

-• ½ teaspoon Baking soda AKA bicarbonate of soda in the UK
+• ½ teaspoon Baking soda AKA bicarbonate of soda in the UK.
+Some brands may have ingredients that contain gluten.
+Always be sure to check the label.

 • ¼ Teaspoon Xanthan gum You can omit if your flour blend already contains xanthan gum